Lazarev-Cloud/Get-GPS-data/README.md

 1. **Serial Port Not Found:**
    - Ensure your GPS module is properly connected to the USB port.
-   - Check the serial port name (e.g., `/dev/ttyUSB0` on Linux or `COM3` on Windows) and update the script if necessary.
+   - Check the serial port name (e.g., `/dev/ttyUSB0` on Linux or `COM3` on Windows) and update if necessary.

 2. **No GPS Data Received:**
    - Verify that the GPS module has a clear view of the sky to acquire satellite signals.